webMath/algesurf/readme.md

 <iframe src="http://jaanga.github.io/algesurf/parametric-equations/r2/boy-surface/boy-surface.html" width=100% height=500px class='overview' >
 There is an iframe here.
 It is not visible when viewed on github.com/jaanga.
 To view <a href="http://jaanga.github.io/algesurf/parametric-equations/" target="_blank">Web Page</a>
 </iframe>
-_The sample above is the display of Boy's Surface as a paramteric equation_
+_The sample above is the display of Boy's Surface as a parametric equation_

-[Full Screen]

 ## Concept

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->
-Part of an effort to make the visualization of mathematic equations faster, simpler and easier
+AlgeSurf is an effort to make the visualization of mathematical things faster, simpler and easier

 ### Vision
 <!--  a descriptive picture of a desired future state -->
-To visualize math and phisics in entirely new ways
+Visualize math and physics in ways never seen before

 ## The Apps